All About ALTEA

-The many small art galleries reflect that Altea was a haven for artists because of the fabulous light experienced here and along with the artisans, writers and musicians they gave the place a bohemian feel.
+There are many small art galleries which reflect that Altea was a haven for artists due to the fabulous light experienced here and along with the artisans, writers and musicians they give Altea a lovely bohemian feel.

 The Old Town Square at Altea

-Finally don’t miss the opportunity of a photograph of the views.
-From the church square you can enjoy the vista of the sweeping bay, the mountains and a distant Benidorm with its high rise buildings.
+Don't miss the opportunity of a photograph of the views.
+From the church square you can enjoy the vista of the sweeping bay, the mountains and a distant Benidorm with its high-rise buildings.

 Ideas of places to twin Altea with day or night

-- Visit the tourist magnet that is the nearby Fonts del Algar waterfalls, afterwards head to Altea for a walk along the long beach front promenade and a filling menu del dia at any of the lovely restaurants which line it.
+Head to Allbir for a walk along the long beach front promenade and a filling menu del dia at any of the lovely restaurants which line it.